hosackm/zpotify/README.md

 ```bash
 zig build test install

 # then you can run with verbose output
 ./zig-out/bin/run_tests 2>&1 | cat
 ```

-## Endpoints
+## Todo

-There are 84 endpoints specified in the Spotify Web API [reference](https://developer.spotify.com/web-api/endpoint-reference/).
-Currently, 75 are supported with the remaining 9 soon to be implemented.
+Currently, 75 of the 84 [endpoints](https://developer.spotify.com/web-api/endpoint-reference/) are supported.

 ### Player
 - [ ] Transfer Playback